What is hepatitis B (HBV)?

 - your tolerance for specific medications, procedures, or therapies

 - expectations for the course of the disease

 - your opinion or preference

-HBV positive mothers may receive a drug called hepatitis B immune globulin.
+HBV antigen-positive mothers may receive a drug called hepatitis B immune globulin.
 Infants of HBV positive mothers should receive hepatitis B immune globulin and the hepatitis B vaccine in the first 12 hours of birth.
 The Centers for Disease Control and Prevention (CDC) recommends all babies to complete the hepatitis B vaccine series by 6 to 18 months of age to be fully protected against hepatitis B infection.